CRNA Full Practice Authority: What It Means and Where It’s Allowed

 When a state opts out, it's informing CMS that CRNAs in that state can practice without mandatory physician oversight for Medicare reimbursement.
 In practical terms, that means you may:

-And in certain settings like outpatient surgery centers or critical access hospitals, this kind of independence isn’t just convenient it’s essential.
+In certain settings like outpatient surgery centers or critical access hospitals, this kind of independence isn’t just convenient, it’s essential.

 Alaska, Arizona, Arkansas, California, Colorado, Delaware, Idaho, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah (partial), Washington, Wisconsin, Wyoming (partial).